 Growing up on the East Coast, we'd go crabbing several times a Summer.
 Of course, we'd have feasts of boiled blue crabs, but some were always spared for Crab Imperial.
-Less trouble than a crab cake (no frying or worrying about binders) and very elegant.
+Less trouble than a crab cake (no frying or worrying about binders), this recipe for crab imperial is very elegant.
 On a recent trip back home to Mom's, she lovingly parted with her set of scallop-shaped ramekins, which make the presentation of this dish even more special.

 Preheat oven to 400 degrees.